🎓 Pensions Academy Lesson 4

 How does the stock market affect your pension? 📈

-When you contribute into your workplace pension or personal pension, you’re making an investment into the stock market.
+When you contribute into your workplace pension or personal pension, you’re making an investment into the The global network of stock exchanges that lets investors buy and sell shares in publicly listed companies..
 In some years you might see your pension investments performing well and you’ll notice a nice increase in value.
 At other times, the amount may take a tumble.
 These fluctuations are completely normal and as with all investing, there are many factors – like company announcements, political and economical – that can have an impact on the value of your pension investments.

 Your pension contributions are usually pooled into big collective investment funds with other people’s money.
 These may be the same as funds available for regular investments – like those you’d find in a Stocks & Shares ISA – or they could be specific for pensions and hold only retirement savings. 💰 These funds then invest in assets (think of an asset as something that can be converted to cash at a later time) that are expected to increase in value over time.
 They can invest in stock markets through buying and selling company shares (also called equities and stocks), or they could invest in other asset classes like bonds, property and gold.

 Research shows that the market value of pension funds reached £2.2 trillion at the end of 2019.
 Due to their size, pension funds end up having a large stake in the economy and can use their power as major shareholders to make sure companies are well-run, sustainable and profitable.

 As with all investing, these funds target long-term growth, however in the short-term you may experience a bumpy ride and see the value of your pension bounce up and down.
 This is known as volatility and nearly every investor goes through it.